ryansobol/macosx_dev/5_atom.md

 Like most shells, Fish relies on the `PATH` environment variable to specify a set of directories where other commands can be found.

-To see the contents of the `PATH` environment variable, run the following command.
+To see the value of the `PATH` environment variable, run the following command.

 ```
 echo $PATH
 ```

-**TIP:** When reading the content of an environment variable, it must be prefixed with a dollar sign `$`.
+**TIP:** When reading the value of an environment variable, it must be prefixed with a dollar sign `$`.

 And you'll see something like this.